 A transparent original, such as a 35mm slide or transparency.
 In general, transmissive originals produce higher-quality scans than reflective originals.

 The ratio of transmitted light to incident light.
 It is measured with a transmission densitometer and expressed as a percent.

-The photographic color positive film that represents a color image such as Kodachrome, Fujichrome or Agfachrome.
+The photographic color positive film that represents a color image such as Kodachrome, Fujichrome, or Agfachrome.
 Also called by the slang terms: tranny and chrome.
 Standard sizes are 35mm, 2″ x 2″, 4″ x 5″, 5″ x 7″, and 8″ x 10″.
-Transparencies are the preferred original for color scanning because the film offers higher resolution than photographic print material.
+Transparencies are the preferred original for color scanning because the film offers a higher resolution than photographic print material.

 A small box containing a 5000K light that is used for viewing transparencies.

 An ink that does not block out the colored inks that it prints over, but instead blend with them to create intermediate colors.

 In printing, transpromo refers to transactional documents such as phone bills, invoices or event tickets that also contain promotional messages or advertising.

 – In prepress trapping is a technique that minimizes the effects of misregistration in print by slightly overlapping abutting colors.